hyunjaecho94/hyunjaecho94.github.io/_pages/about.md

 HELLO!
 ======
 I'm a Master's (MS) student in computer science at University of Virginia, advised by [Prof. Madhur Behl](http://www.madhurbehl.com/).
 My research works towards discovering edge cases in which Baidu Apollo's self-driving algorithm will fail to drive to its destination.
-To accomplish this, I am using reinforcement learning and a realistic driving simulator developed by LG Silicon Valley Lab.
+To accomplish this, I am using reinforcement learning and a photo-realistic driving simulator developed by LG Silicon Valley Lab.
 In addition to my work with Prof. Behl, I am also a member of Sheffield lab of computational biology: [[DataBio](http://databio.org/)].

 Prior to joining UVa, I received my Bachelor's degree in computer science at UC Berkeley.